MicrosoftDocs/architecture-center/docs/checklist/resiliency.md

 **Configure Azure Application Gateways to use multiple instances.** Depending on your application's requirements, an [Azure Application Gateway](/azure/application-gateway/application-gateway-introduction/) may be better suited to distributing requests to your application's services.
 However, single instances of the Application Gateway service are not guaranteed by an SLA so it's possible that your application could fail if the Application Gateway instance fails.
 Provision more than one medium or larger Application Gateway instance to guarantee availability of the service under the terms of the [SLA](https://azure.microsoft.com/support/legal/sla/application-gateway/).

 **Use Availability Sets for each application tier.** Placing your instances in an [availability set][availability-sets] provides a higher [SLA](https://azure.microsoft.com/support/legal/sla/virtual-machines/).
+**Replicate virtual machines (VMs) using Azure Site Recovery (ASR).** When you replicate Azure VMs using ASR, all the VM disks are continuously replicated to the target region asynchronously.
+The recovery points are created every few minutes.
+This gives you Recovery Point Objective (RPO) in the order of minutes.
+For more details, see [Replicate Azure VMs using ASR](site-recovery).

 **Consider deploying your application across multiple regions.** If your application is deployed to a single region, in the rare event the entire region becomes unavailable, your application will also be unavailable.
 This may be unacceptable under the terms of your application's SLA.
 If so, consider deploying your application and its services across multiple regions.
 A multi-region deployment can use an active-active pattern (distributing requests across multiple active instances) or an active-passive pattern (keeping a "warm" instance in reserve, in case the primary instance fails).
 We recommend that you deploy multiple instances of your application's services across regional pairs.
 For more information, see [Business continuity and disaster recovery (BCDR): Azure Paired Regions](/azure/best-practices-availability-paired-regions).